Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets: Introduction

-The improvements in this paper have their origin in a simple observation: if a branching algorithm can always ``pivot'' on vertices in the separator, then the usual measure of improvement is achieved at each step (typically computed by the \mc method described in Subsection~\ref{subsec:mc}), and the splitting of the graph into two parts when the separator is emptied is a bonus.
+The improvements in this paper have their origin in a simple observation: if an algorithm can always branch on vertices in the separator, then the usual measure of improvement is achieved at each step (typically computed by the \mc method described in Subsection~\ref{subsec:mc}), and the splitting of the graph into two parts when the separator is emptied is a bonus.
 We get the best of both.
-(The technical challenges are to accurately amortize this bonus over the previous branches to prove a better running time, and to control the balance of the separation as the algorithm proceeds.)
+The technical challenges are to accurately amortize this bonus over the previous branches to prove a better running time, and to control the balance of the separation as the algorithm proceeds so that the bonus is significant.

-Again, we illustrate for cubic \mcsp.
-As remarked earlier, we will be very optimistic in this sketch, doing the analysis rigorously in Section~\ref{sec:csp}.
-Again, let us branch on (assign a value to) a vertex $v \in S$.
+Again, we illustrate our approach for cubic \mcsp.
+As remarked earlier, we will be optimistic in this sketch, doing the analysis rigorously in Section~\ref{sec:csp}.
+The problem class will also be defined there, but for now one may think of \textsc{Max Cut}, with domain size $r=2$.
+Let us ``pivot'' on a vertex $v \in S$, i.e., sequentially assign it each possible value, eliminate it and its incident edges (see rule 3 below), and solve each case recursively.
 It is possible that $v$ has one or more neighbors within $S$, but this is a favorable case, reducing the number of subsequent branches needed.
 So, suppose that $v$ has neighbors only in $L$ and $R$.
 If all its neighbors were in one part, the separator could be made smaller, so let us skip over this case as well.
 The cases of interest, then, are when $v$ has two neighbors in $L$ and one in $R$, or vice-versa.
 Suppose that these cases occur equally often; this is the bit of optimism that will require more care to get right.
-In that case, after all $\card S$ branchings, the sizes of $L$ and $R$ are each reduced by $\tfrac32 \card S$.
+In that case, after all $\card S$ branchings, the sizes of $L$ and $R$ are each reduced by $\tfrac32 \card S$, since degree-2 vertices get contracted away.
 This would lead to a running time bound $t(n)$ satisfying the recurrence